 I made it three times in three weeks, so clearly I like it, but I was also adapting it a bit.
 The first time, I made it, I had done so in part to use up a few tablespoons of freshly crushed cardamom seeds that I had leftover from another project.
 The second time I made it, I used pre-ground cardamom seed from a jar.
 In a regular grocery stores you can usually only find cardamom pods (it takes a LOT of cardamom pods to get this many seeds folks) or pre-ground cardamom.
 I love cardamom, so in addition to keeping pods and pre-ground cardamom around, I actually buy whole cardamom seeds already popped out of their pods from Patel Brothers or Kalystuan’s.
 It is really, truly worth it to crush fresh cardamom seeds for this cake.

 I also tried this cake with regular lemons and Meyer lemons and it is way better with regular old sour lemons!
 Part of the charm of this cake is that it is really not that sweet.
 Also, regular lemons are cheaper.

 The first two times I made this cake I loved it, but I found it was a bit dry.
 I have a very good, very moist corn bread recipe (from Cook’s Illustrated) and I wondered if some of the techniques from the excellent cornbread recipe could be applies to the cake.
 It worked!
-You take a little bit of the cornmeal and make it into a mush with boiling water and bake the cake at an unusually high temperature.
+You take a little bit of the cornmeal and make it into a mush with boiling water.

 Finally, I wanted the cake to have some sort of topping for texture and appearance, so added some more walnuts, cardamom, sugar and lemon peel to the top!